 Hi everyone!
-Recently I shared my favourite gardening inspo, hacks, and tips from the experts at Bylands Garden Centre, if you missed it, check it out here!!
-Well, that blog was such a hit with all of my fellow garden lovers out there that I decided I would do a blog post that highlights some veggie garden must-knows!
+With the gardening season right around the corner, I wanted to share my 5 veggie garden must-knows, and if you are new around here a few years ago, I shared my favourite gardening inspo, hacks, and tips from the experts at Bylands Garden Centre, check it out here!!
+It is such a great resource for beginner, intermediate and even advanced gardeners!
+Well, that blog was such a hit with all of my fellow garden lovers out there that I decided I would do a blog post that highlights some specific veggie garden must-knows!

-I have learned a TON of stuff lately about gardening (most of it through trial and error!) so I wanted to share some of the best must know tips with you and to provide you with even MORE knowledge, I asked John Byland from the amazing team at Bylands (with 40+ years of gardening experience!) to elaborate on them for me which I’ll share with you now!
+I have learned a TON of stuff over the last few years about gardening (most of it through trial and error!) so I wanted to share some of the best must know tips with you and to provide you with even MORE knowledge, I asked John Byland from the amazing team at Bylands (with 40+ years of gardening experience!) to elaborate on them for me which I’ll share with you now!

 It’s always best to wait until the last frost is done PRIOR to planting.
-Last year I was so eager to get our garden started that I didn’t wait long enough and we ended up losing our basil and tomatoes!
+A couple of years ago, I was so eager to get our garden started that I didn’t wait long enough and we ended up losing our basil and tomatoes!
 WHOOPS!!
 Lesson learned!
 So, you want to make sure you’re either starting your seedlings indoors or have patience and wait until it’s warm enough outside.

 John from Bylands suggests the following schedule when it comes to optimal planting times in the Okanagan!